GonzaloJCC/clash_royale_api/README.md

 - PLAYER_TAG = "#Y12345456"
 - ENEMY_TAG = "#Y12345456"

-Both tags can be obtained in your Clash Royale profile
+Both tags can be obtained in your Clash Royale profile and in your enemies.
 To get the token you need to create an account [here](https://developer.clashroyale.com/).
 And then create a token.